Mimis Papaioannou: 1976–1977

-In the summer of 1976 after the yellow-blacks were strengthened by the additions of Nikos Christidis, Takis Nikoloudis and most importantly Thomas Mavros, they played amazing football.
+In the summer of 1976 after the yellow-blacks were strengthened by the additions of Nikos Christidis, Takis Nikoloudis and most importantly Thomas Mavros, they played highly effective offensive football.
 Fadrhonc, considering the playing intelligence and high technical qualities in the playing style of Papaioannou, decided to relocate him as a "classic number 10" in order to fit all the great attackers the club had to offer.
 Papaioannou responded successfully as a playmaker, while maintaining his scoring abilities.
 In the first round of the UEFA Cup, AEK faced Dynamo Moscow, where Papaioannou scored in the 2–0 of the first leg on 15 September 1976.
-In the episodic second leg on 29 September 1976 that was sent to the extra time, after AEK won a penalty in the last minute and Konstantinou who went to take it, given the order by Papaiannou to finish the job, calmly sent the ball into the net and the goalkeeper in the opposite direction.
+In the episodic second leg on 29 September 1976 that was sent to the extra time, after AEK won a penalty in the last minute and Konstantinou went to take it.
+Following the instruction by Papaioannou to finish the job, calmly sent the ball into the net and the goalkeeper in the opposite direction.
 After beating Derby County in both legs of the second round and became the first club in the history of the European tournaments to achieve a victory in English ground, they faced Red Star Belgrade, where Papaioannou opened the score in the first leg on the 2–0 victory on 24 November 1976.
 On 30 January, before the home match against Atromitos, Barlos awarded him with the golden double-headed eagle, which was the team's highest honor in those years.
 In the quarter-finals he helped his team tie the 3–0 defeat of the first leg against QPR, scoring a goal in the regular time and sending the match to penalties.
 He scored the winning penalty leading the club to the semi-finals.
-AEK Athens glorious campaign in the UEFA Cup ended after losing to the legendary Juventus of Giovanni Trapattoni, who eventually won the tournament.
+AEK Athens remarkable campaign in the UEFA Cup ended after losing to the legendary Juventus of Giovanni Trapattoni, who eventually won the tournament.

 1977–1978

 In the next season the acquisition of Dušan Bajević and the formation of an outstanding attacking duo with Thomas Mavros, while Papaioannou orchestrated the attack, made the team's offense unstoppable.
-Fadrhonc was sacked at the beginning of the season after 3 years of presence, but his replacement Zlatko Čajkovski also did an excellent job.
+Fadrhonc was sacked at the beginning of the season after three years of presence, but his replacement Zlatko Čajkovski also did an excellent job.
 On 28 September 1977 he scored in the second leg of the first round of the UEFA Cup against ASA Târgu Mureș, where AEK qualified with a score of 3–0, while at the second round their campaign was cut short by Standard Liège.
-At the end of the season, with Papaioannou as their captain, they reached in the conquest of the domestic double with relative ease as they won the league with just 2 defeats and they went undefeated in the Cup, beating Panathinaikos in the second round, tearing apart Olympiacos by 6–1 in the semi-finals and prevailing against PAOK by 2–0 in the final.
+At the end of the season, with Papaioannou as their captain, they completed the domestic double with relative ease as they won the league with just two defeats and they went undefeated in the Cup, beating Panathinaikos in the second round, tearing apart Olympiacos by 6–1 in the semi-finals and prevailing against PAOK by 2–0 in the final.